codepb/jquery-template/readme.md

 The full list of options are:

 - "overwriteCache" (default false) - Whether to ignore the cache and reload the template (if you've previously loaded the template, but it might have changed, you'll want to set this to true.
+- "async" (default true) - Whether to load templates asynchronously (if templates require an Ajax call)
 - "complete" (default null) - Callback function to call on complete.
 Will always be called regardless of success or failure.
 - "success" (default null) - Callback function to call on successful completion.
 - "error" (default, outputting error message to template container) - Callback function to call on error.